shanesprings-a/healthcare-powerbi-dashboard/README.md

 [Click here to download and explore the report](./healthcare-analytics-report.pbix)
 ---

+## ▶️ How to Use
+1. Review the dashboard preview images above
+2. Use filters (slicers) to explore different patient segments
+3. Analyze trends across demographics, billing, and length of stay
+4. Navigate between report pages for deeper insights

+---

 ## 💡 What This Project Demonstrates
 - Data modeling and transformation in Power BI
 - Dashboard design and user experience